 Ask the question: "What really causes so much pain from over-curvature, compression, and tightness of the spine and neck?
 Gravity!
 So the final tip I have up my sleeve to relieve neck pain is to use gravity to the body's advantage rather than its detriment.
 This can be achieved on a gravity inversion table which provides an easy and most pleasant way to experience passive, gentle anti-gravity traction as shown in the next video.

 Hanging Upside Down to Lengthen the Neck

-Just remember this checklist on how to prevent, treat and cure your stiff neck or shoulder.
+Just remember this checklist on how to relieve neck pain and stiffness.
 Then your pain will soon ease away.

 - Re-align your shoulders so they are at the side of your body and not in front.

 - Retract the head so it sits above the spine (between the shoulders) and not in front of it.